-Language-conditioned robotic manipulation is emerging as a transformative solution to this challenge.
-It leverages natural language as an intuitive interface for humans to specify tasks, enabling robots to translate these high-level commands into physical actions.
-Enabling control via simple text or voice lowers the barrier for non-expert users and unlocks the potential for robots to function as general-purpose assistants, making robotics more accessible to a broader audience and increasing its importance.
-This paradigm shift is built on several key advantages. \begin{itemize}[nosep,noitemsep] \item \textbf{Accessibility and usability}: Language conditioning allows people who are not experts to use robots.
+Image-conditioned methods are well-suited for specifying desired object configurations or goal states~\citep{10161178,wang2023manipulate}, while video-conditioned methods convey motion patterns, temporal evolution, and demonstration trajectories~\citep{10064325,11215739}.
+Compared with these visual modalities, language provides a more compact and editable interface for expressing abstract task intent, relational constraints, safety requirements, preferences, and corrections.
+Beyond external task specification, language can also serve as an internal cognitive medium for robot reasoning, enabling systems to decompose long-horizon tasks into subgoals, reason about affordances and causality, and generate plans or executable code.
+Therefore, while language-, image-, and video-conditioned manipulation are complementary paradigms for intuitive robot instruction.
+The broader functional role of language motivates a dedicated survey on how it is grounded in perception, planning, and control.
+The advantages of language conditioning can be summarized as follows. \begin{itemize}[nosep,noitemsep] \item \textbf{Accessibility and usability}: Language conditioning allows people who are not experts to use robots.
 As noted by \citet{tellex2020robots}: ``\textit{most future robot users will not be programmers}''.
 Natural language provides a ``zero-learning'' interface that allows anyone to specify complex and high-level goals without needing to understand the underlying code or control logic.
 Instead of navigating complex graphical user interfaces (GUIs) or writing scripts, a user can simply state their intent, such as ``\textit{bring me the red cup from the kitchen counter}'', lowering the barrier to entry for a wide range of applications. \item \textbf{Trust through bidirectional communication:} Trust is essential for human-robot collaboration, especially in sensitive environments, such as assistive care~\citep{jenamani2025feast}.